Creating robots that are clever communicators

 We are currently living in times of great transformation, an era that has been called the Fourth Industrial Revolution.
 Similar to how steam power, electricity and mass production, and digitisation drastically altered the lives of those who came before us, emerging technologies such as artificial intelligence (AI) are changing the way we live, work, and play.

 Robots and virtual assistants, in particular, have grown increasingly commonplace.
-“As robots start to be deployed out in the real world, they will help us in many different ways,” says computer scientist.
-Harold Soh, an assistant professor at the National University of Singapore “One of these ways is via communication — proactively giving us information to help us accomplish our goals.”
+“As robots start to be deployed out in the real world, they will help us in many different ways,” says computer scientist. <a href=" removed link ">Harold Soh, an assistant professor at the National University of Singapore “One of these ways is via communication — proactively giving us information to help us accomplish our goals.”
 Such scenarios include guiding drivers through heavy rain or fog, and navigating firefighters and rescue workers towards victims.

 The tricky part about these scenarios — and a key feature of human-robot relationships of the future, similar to any solid relationship — is effective communication, says Soh, whose research focuses on developing trustworthy robots capable of collaborating well with humans.
 But for robots, communication is a skill that doesn’t come easy.
 The information a machine receives is often in multitude, and it has to tease apart the information that would be relevant to the person it is trying to help.
 On top of that, it has to figure out the best way to communicate that information.